Brandon Lake: 2015–2019: Closer and Bethel Music signing

-2020–2021: House of Miracles
+2020–2022: House of Miracles and Help!

 In early 2020, Lake was featured on several singles.
 The first collaboration single was Matt Redman's "We Praise You", released on January 11, 2020.
-On March 6, 2020, Bethel Music released a live rendition of "We Praise You" with Lake as the second single to Bethel's album, Revival's in the Air (2021).
+On March 6, 2020, Bethel Music released a live rendition of "We Praise You" with Lake as the second single to Bethel's album Revival's in the Air (2020).
 This was shortly followed by Lake's feature on Elevation Worship's "Graves into Gardens" released on March 13.
 "Graves into Gardens" debuted at number twelve on the Billboard Hot Christian Songs chart.
-"Graves into Gardens" went on to peak at number one on the Hot Christian Songs chart, becoming Lake's first chart-topping hit single.
+It went on to peak at number one on the Hot Christian Songs chart, becoming Lake's first chart-topping hit single.
 "Graves into Gardens" won the Billboard Music Award for Top Christian Song at the 2021 Billboard Music Awards.

 On May 25, 2020, Bethel Music released the song "Come Out of that Grave (Resurrection Power)" with Lake as a promotional single.
-"Come Out of that Grave (Resurrection Power)" launched at number 38 on the Billboard Hot Christian Songs chart.
-On June 12, 2020, he was featured on Rebecca St. James' single, "Battle Is the Lord's".
+"Come Out of that Grave (Resurrection Power)" peaked at number 38 on the Billboard Hot Christian Songs chart.
+On June 12, 2020, he was featured on Rebecca St. James' single "Battle Is the Lord's".
 "Battle Is the Lord's" went on to debut at number 48 on the Billboard Hot Christian Songs chart.

 On July 24, 2020, Lake released a new single titled "I Need a Ghost", as the lead single to his second studio album, House of Miracles, slated to be released in summer.
 "I Need a Ghost" debuted at number five on the Billboard Christian Digital Song Sales Chart.
 On August 14, 2020, Lake released "Just Like Heaven" as the second single from House of Miracles.
 "Just Like Heaven" peaked at number 36 on the Billboard Hot Christian Songs chart.
 On August 17, 2020, Lake announced that the album was slated for release on August 28.
-Subsequently, the album was released on August 28, 2020, containing the singles "I Need a Ghost" and "Just Like Heaven".
-The album peaked at number 12 on Billboard's Top Christian Albums chart.
+The album was released on August 28, 2020, containing the singles "I Need a Ghost" and "Just Like Heaven".
+The album peaked at number six on Billboard's Top Christian Albums chart.